lino-framework/book/docs/specs/finan.rst

     types (:class:`JournalEntries` , :class:`PaymentOrders` and
     :class:`BankStatements`).

-.. class:: JournalEntries

-    The base table of all tables on :class:`JournalEntry`.

-.. class:: PaymentOrders

-    The base table of all tables on :class:`PaymentOrder`.

-.. class:: BankStatements

-    The base table of all tables on :class:`BankStatement`.

 .. class:: ItemsByVoucher

     The base table of all tables which display the items of a given voucher.

-.. class:: ItemsByJournalEntry
-.. class:: ItemsByPaymentOrder
-.. class:: ItemsByBankStatement

 Booking suggestions